MarcelGarus/server/blog/draft take-it-easy.md

      = 0000100000
 </code></pre>
 ```

+Also try replacing the tiles with the 9s above!

 We can then test this mask for the numbers that can occur along the vertical axis (1, 5, 9) by shifting it to the right and and-ing with 1 (`zig:mask >> digit & 1`).
 This will result in 1 for digits that are present in all tiles, and 0 otherwise.